jcohenp/infinidat-challenge/README.md

 - **Master and Worker Nodes**: Create a Kubernetes cluster architecture with dedicated master nodes for administrative tasks and worker nodes for application-related activities.
 - **Security Analysis**: Implement security measures for the Kubernetes cluster, including pods, to ensure robust protection against vulnerabilities and unauthorized access.

-### Monitoring and Analysis
-- **Prometheus Integration**: Integrate Prometheus to monitor and check the status of the Kubernetes cluster, ensuring proactive identification of issues and performance analysis.

 ### Security Measures
 - **Web Application Firewall (WAF)**: Implement a WAF to control and manage incoming traffic, allowing filtering based on predefined rules to block potentially malicious IP addresses.